mobialia/jmini3d/readme.md

 Features
 ========
-* Optimized for speed and simplicity
+* Optimized for speed and smooth rendering
-* Extremely fast model load (converts OBJ models to Java classes)
+* Extremely fast model loading (converts OBJ models to Java classes)
 * Multiple lights (Ambient/Point/Directional), only diffuse lighting (no specular), no attenuation with the distance
 * Reflections with environment mapping
+* HUD support

 Subprojects
 ===========